stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 in the rationale statements, which are also part of the database.
-Recently the database have been reorganised to reflect additional requirements, but also to prepare the database for inclusion in the NATO Architecture Repository (NAR)
+Recently the database have been reorganised to reflect additional requirements, but also to prepare the database for inclusion in the NATO Architecture Repository (NAR).

 In order to enable validation of the database, a schema in form of a DTD have been defined.
-This DTD is located in the source distribution at `schema/dtd/stddb43.dtd`.
+This DTD is located in the source distribution at `schema/dtd/stddb44.dtd`.

 Since some of the element in the schema represent textual information in the form of DocBook fragments such as paragraphs, unnumbered lists